stellar/stellar-core/docs/software/admin.md

 ## Network configuration

-The network itself has network wide settings that can be updated by validators by voting for a new value.
+The network itself has network wide settings that can be updated.
+This is done by validators voting for and agreeing to new values.

 A node can be configured to vote for upgrades using the `upgrades` endpoint . see [`commands.md`](commands.md) for more information.

 The network settings are:
  * the version of the protocol used to process transactions
- * the maximum number of transactions that can be included in a ledger
+ * the maximum number of transactions that can be included in a given ledger close
  * the cost (fee) associated with processing operations
+ * the base reserve used to calculate the lumen balance needed to store things in the ledger

-When the network time is later than the upgradetime specified in the upgrade settings, the validator will start to vote to update the network to the value specified in the upgrade.
+When the network time is later than the `upgradetime` specified in the upgrade settings, the validator will vote to update the network to the value specified in the upgrade setting.

-When a validator is voting to change network values, the output of `info` will contain information about the vote.
+When a validator is armed to change network values, the output of `info` will contain information about the vote.

-For a new value to be adopted, the same level of consensus between nodes needs to be reached than for transaction sets.
+For a new value to be adopted, the same level of consensus between nodes needs to be reached as for transaction sets.

 ### Important notes on network wide settings